The anti-abortion activists targeting women in Romania

 “You can pressure the prosecutor or pressure the police, but nothing comes of it,” says Cristinel Buzatu, a Bucharest human rights lawyer whom Kai has retained.
 “They’re just hoping that she and the perpetrator will find some resolution.”

 Next came the search to obtain an abortion.
 Kai looked on Google, and came up with the name and a number of what she thought was a clinic to get an appointment.
 But when she called, the woman on the other end told her instead that abortions were very risky, and that she could die if she had one.
 Instead of an appointment to terminate her pregnancy, the woman offered to send her videos and links recounting the horrors of abortion.
-It’s part of a growing number of pregnancy counselling services set up by Christian organisations to to discourage abortions.
+It’s part of a growing number of pregnancy counselling services set up by Christian organisations to discourage abortions.
 Cilibiu, the women’s rights advocate, says the groups try to shame the callers, warning them that they are sinners and will be haunted by nightmares of their “unborn child” should they obtain an abortion.

-“There are very many physical and emotional complications after an abortion,” a woman one the phone at such organisation said to young woman who asked about obtaining pregnancy termination services.
+“There are very many physical and emotional complications after an abortion,” a woman on the phone at one such organisation said to young woman who asked about obtaining pregnancy termination services.
 “Many women are going through a traumatic experience after an abortion.
-After you take an abortion pill you can have a temporary haemorrage or you can bleed to death in the worst case scenario.”
+After you take an abortion pill you can have a temporary haemorrage or you can bleed to death in the worst-case scenario.”

 Romania’s abortion opponents have become increasingly assertive in recent years, and though most say they don’t want a return to the dark days of Ceaucescu, they are adding to the increasingly formidable wall for women seeking to obtain the service.

 They attend conferences with counterparts across Europe and receive funding from international anti-abortion groups pushing conservative agendas.
-According to a report issued in June by the European Parliamentary Forum for Sexual and Reproductive Rights, US and Russian organisations account for nearly a quarter billion dollars in funding for anti-abortion and anti-LGBTI causes in Europe over the course of nine years.
+According to a report issued in June by the European Parliamentary Forum for Sexual and Reproductive Rights, US and Russian organisations account for nearly a quarter of a billion dollars in funding for anti-abortion and anti-LGBT+ causes in Europe over the course of nine years.

-Among the most outspoken abortion opponents in Romania is Father Nicolae Tanase, a Romanian Orthodox priest and founder of Pro Vita Association for the Born and Unborn, He serves parishioners in a rural, hilly agricultural region about two hours away from Bucharest.
-He first came to prominence in the 1990s, when he roamed hospital corridors and chastised women seeking abortions until he was kicked out, sometimes, as he put it, dragged out by nurses pulling on his bushy beard.
+Among the most outspoken abortion opponents in Romania is Father Nicolae Tanase, a Romanian Orthodox priest and founder of Pro Vita Association for the Born and Unborn.
+He serves parishioners in a rural, hilly agricultural region about two hours away from Bucharest.
+He first came to prominence in the 1990s, when he roamed hospital corridors and chastised women seeking abortions until he was kicked out, or sometimes, as he put it, dragged out by nurses pulling on his bushy beard.
 He and his supporters have built a shrine on a hillside dedicated to what he describes as millions of “unborn children” aborted by their mothers.

 Tanase opposes abortion even in cases of rape, saying it “adds fuel to the fire” of sin.